2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Tonga

 On 23 January, the Tongan government confirmed that eight people on Nomuka island were injured, with six others sustaining minor injuries.

-Photos shared by a resident on the island of Lifuka, northeast of Nukuʻalofa showed minor damage to island communities and a wharf.
+Photos shared by a resident on the island of Lifuka, north-east of Nukuʻalofa showed minor damage to island communities and a wharf.
 Damage suggests the island was hit by smaller waves.
 The islands of ʻUiha and Haʻano also sustained limited damage from the tsunami.
 Several photographs showed debris left by the tsunami strewn across a road and on grass fields.
 Owners of the Haʻatafu Beach Resort wrote on Facebook that their beach resort, located at the northern tip of the island of Tongatapu, was completely destroyed.
 The employees were able to escape.
 They added that the whole western coastline of the island and Kanokupolu village were destroyed.
 The United Nations Office for the Coordination of Humanitarian Affairs stated that there was concern for two low-lying islands in the Haʻapai group, Fonoi and Mango, as a distress beacon had been detected on one of the islands (Fonoi has a population of 69 people, while Mango has 36 residents).
 A surveillance flight confirmed "substantial property damage" on the two low-lying islands; the Tongan government later confirmed that all homes on Mango Island were destroyed.